omicsNLP/Auto-CORPus/README.md

 - AC can fail when running on Windows with an error message such as `'charmap' codec can't decode byte 0x81 in position
 40289: character maps to <undefined>'`, the same issue is not found on Linux or Mac machines.
-We will be looking to resolve this problem ASAP but there is a workaround, using Microsoft Edge change the dropdown from "complete" to "HTML" when saving the webpage.
+We will be looking to resolve this problem ASAP but there is a workaround by using the internet browser change the dropdown from "complete" to "HTML" when saving the webpage solves this issue in most instances.

 <h3><a name="alpha">Alpha testing</a></h3>